Resources for Researchers

 • Data Destruction

 The Roar architecture enables electronic security through file access controls and mitigation of software vulnerabilities.
-Roar provides the capability to audit all system access and requires a strong password and two-factor authentication.
+Roar provides the capability to audit system access and requires a strong password and two-factor authentication.
 To mitigate the potential adverse impacts of malicious software and security attacks, Roar uses automated mechanisms to identify and patch for software vulnerabilities.

 Physical Security